Xiu, Yang and Zheng 2014

 Xiurenbagrus dorsalis Lan, Gan, Wu and Yang 2013 nomen nudum

 Lan, Gan, Wu and Yang (2013) provide a brief account of a species they call Xiurenbagrus dorsalis which they say has already been described in a separate publication.
-Certainly the account in Lan et al. (2013) does not consitute a description (International Code of Zoological Nomenclature 1999 Article 13) so the species name cannot be available from this account.
+Lan et al. (2013) did not explicitlly say that it was new species using, for example, sp. nov. after the name.
+International Code of Zoological Nomenclature 1999 Article 16 says that this form of words is necessary for species described after 1999 so the species name cannot be available from this account.
 The Catalogue of Fishes (Eschmeyer, Fricke and van der Laan 2018) mentions that the name appears in this publication but says that it is of uncertain status.
 The fish was formally described by Xiu, Yang and Zheng (2014) as Xiurenbagrus dorsalis.
 The Yang in this authorship is Jian Yang of Lan et al. (2013).
 The paper in which X. dorsalis is available was accepetd by Zootaxa on 19 June 2014 and so the statement in Lan et al. (2013) that the name Xiurenbagrus dorsalis was already published cannot be correct.
 Xiurenbagrus dorsalis Lan, Gan, Wu and Yang 2013 is a nomen nudem and a synonym of Xiurenbagrus Xiu, Yang and Zheng 2014.

 Holotype and only known specimen: GIF 2011050901 60.5mm TL, 49.4mm SL.